;

 Without spending much time on the companies that faced these challenges, let's focus primarily on the process where designers helped the most to unwrap, standardise and present a consistent message that led to addressing the problem but providing an actionable solution.

-It's well known that every business has its KYCs – also known as Know Your Customer.
-These elaborative materials often include the fictive name, family, income, desires, purchasing power and how the "C" customer will benefit the business.
+It's well known that every business has its KYC – also known as Know Your Customer.
+These elaborate materials often include the fictive name, family, income, desires, purchasing power and how the "C" customer will benefit the business.
 Less frequently, we see that these pieces of evidence maintain – how do we train the customer if s/he loses everything based on company actions or circumstances?
 What service do we provide?
 How do we care for our loyal customers, who have contributed to the business's success over the decades, and how do we rebuild the "prosperous" relationship we once had?

-After the crisis, we have interviewed several hundred customers, and after thorough analysis, we have started seeing some patterns.
+After the crisis, we interviewed several hundred customers, and after thorough analysis, we started seeing some patterns.
 Everyone was seeking clarity, but the majority was aware not of the immediate future but of the long-term investments.

 Working closely with a financial specialist made me realise there is so much where design can help in banking, especially in understanding and the numbers (hidden) fees, but mainly in the context of the situation, rebuilding once damaged trust.